AndroidCrypto/ESP32-Boards/esp32_st7789_1_9_inches.md

 ## Documentation

 There is no documentation available for this board.
 I saw it is often advertised as part of the ESP32 Cheap Yellow Display (CYD) family, but has a total different breadboard pin layout.
-Fortunately, the display pins and settings are identical.
+Fortunately, the display pins and settings are identical to the "original" CYD.

 ## Libraries